Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

 Both of these changes allow `asyncio` to scale linearly with the number of threads in free-threading, and has significantly improved performance for both single-threaded and multi-threaded `asyncio` usage.
-The standard `pyperformance` benchmark suite shows a significant 10–20% improvement in performance while also reducing memory usage.
+The standard `pyperformance` benchmark suite shows a significant 10–20% improvement in single-threaded performance while also reducing memory usage.

 ## Benchmarks